BountyApplication/BountyApplication/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# BountyApplication
+BountyApplication can be used as a very simple internal Self Hosted POS System that runs on a Rapsberry Pi You ca add products with a Price, add Users with in internal Pocketmoney Balance and use that Balance to pay for products.

+We use it as a Candyshop register so that Kids can buy Candy cashless on Summercamp.

+The Software also requires the BountyBackend to run.

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run the following scripts First Navigate to the Project folder with i.e. `cd BountyApplication/`.

-### `npm start`
+### Development mode

-Runs the app in the development mode.\
+To run the app in the development mode use `npm start`.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+This shout start the App and make it avaiable unter [http://localhost:3000](http://localhost:3000) in your browser.
 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `npm test`
+### Test runner

-Launches the test runner in the interactive watch mode.\
+Launch the test runner in the interactive watch mode with `npm test`.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+For more information see the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests).

 ### `npm run build`